opea-project/GenAIStudio/README.md

 	Some nodes have configurable parameters that let you set specific settings.
 After configuring a node, you can connect it to another node by dragging the output edge and dropping it onto the input edge of the target node.
 Once your workflow is complete, click the 💾 **Save Workflow** button to save your project.

 	![start_new_project_3](./assets/screenshots/start_new_project_3.png)

+	_*The saved workflow can be imported by selecting `Import Workflow` button from the dropdown of the_ ⚙️ _icon located at the top right of workflow canvas._

 4. Return to the main page and click the run button to [launch the sandbox](#launch-a-sandbox).